AhmedMuhammedElsaid/Static-Tempalte/README.md

 # Static-Tempalte
-This template was created Using Css+Html "Not responsive" It was  just  for  practicing and coding .
+i this template created without using any framwork or libereies only CSS and HTML.